 A higher price tag

-This is due to the additional time in application and, of course, the costly training involved.
-Both of these are important for the technician in pricing, but have less bearing on the overall look for the client.
+This is due to the additional time in application and the skill required to master it.
+In addition, there is costly training involved for the therapist.
+Both of these are important for the technician in pricing but have less bearing on the overall look for the client.
 The actual product costs per treatment are only marginally higher than individual.

-When applying Russian volume you can only have the Russian lashes and the natural eyelash connected by a 1mm area as opposed to the 3 – 4 mm for individual.
-Russian volume lashes can only be applied with a pin prick of glue or they will look clumpy and unnatural.
+When applying Russian volume you can only have the Russian lashes and the natural eyelash connected by a 1mm area as opposed to the 3 – 4 mm for individual/ feathered application.
+Russian volume lashes can only be applied with a pinprick of glue or they will look clumpy and unnatural.
 With individual you can be slightly more generous with the adhesive without this affecting the overall look.

-Therefore, with Russian volume the bond is much weaker (through no fault of the technician) than individual and they tend to shed prior to the natural lash.
-Given then that the 2-6 lash fans tend to shed as a whole fan, the gaps created are much more noticeable than individual eyelash extensions and infills are required much more regularly.
+Therefore, with Russian volume, the bond is weaker (through no fault of the technician) than individual or feathering and they tend to shed prior to the natural lash.
+Given then that the 2-6 lash fans tend to shed as a whole fan, the gaps created are much more noticeable than other application styles and infills are required much more regularly.

 This is the crux of it, the main reason our London eyelash extension clients would like the treatment is to a) make their eyes stand out and their lashes appear longer b) convenience of reduced make up routine.
 Given that Russian volume sheds faster and requires more upkeep, reason b) can be seen as a given to choose individual eyelash extensions.

-Back to a) we believe that eyelash extensions should enhance your natural beauty and make your eyes stand out.
-The way we actually achieve this is by creating space between each individual eyelash extensions using varied lengths.
+Back to a), we believe that eyelash extensions should enhance your natural beauty and make your eyes stand out.
+The way we actually achieve this is by creating space between each individual or feathered eyelash extensions using varying lengths and textures.
 This is a good example of a client who wished to achieve that effect: